javiertoledo/bootstrap-rating-input/README.md

     bower install bootstrap-rating-input --save

-Else you can just download `build/bootstrap-rating-input.min.js`, put it wherever you usually put JavaScripts in your project and include it on pages where you want to have forms with ratings:
+Otherwise you can just download `build/bootstrap-rating-input.min.js`, put it wherever you usually put JavaScripts in your project and include it on pages where you want to have forms with ratings:

     <script src="path/to/javascripts/bootstrap-rating-input.min.js" type="text/javascript"></script>